Alfresco/docs-alfresco/process-services/latest/using/bpmn.md

 * The gateway must have two or more outgoing sequence flows.
 * An event-based gateway can only be followed by intermediate catching events.
-Receive tasks after an event gateway are not supported by Alfresco Process Services.
+Receive tasks after an event gateway are not supported by Process Services.
 * An intermediate catching event connected to an event gateway must have a single incoming sequence flow.

 An event gateway is visualized as a diamond shape with a plus icon inside.
 Unlike the parallel gateway,